vitali-fedulov/images3/README.md

 **This is the LATEST module** of package [images](https://github.com/vitali-fedulov/images).

 Near duplicates and resized images can be found with the package.
 Function `Open` supports JPEG, PNG and GIF.
 But other image types are possible through third-party libraries, because the input for func `Icon` is image.Image.
-There is only one dependency: my [hyper](https://github.com/vitali-fedulov/hyper) package, which in turn does not have any dependencies.
+There is only one dependency: my [hyper](https://github.com/vitali-fedulov/hyper) package, which does not have any dependencies.

 **Demo**: [Similar image search and clustering](https://similar.pictures).

-`Similar` function gives a verdict whether 2 images are similar based on Euclidean distance between specially constructed signatures ("icons") and package-default thresholds.
+Function `Similar` gives a verdict whether 2 images are similar with well-tested default thresholds.

 If you prefer your own thresholds or sort by similarity metrics, use functions `PropMetric` and `EucMetric` to get metric values.

-For comparing millions of images, use a hash table as a preliminary filter (see example 2 below).
+For search of millions and billions of images, use a hash table for preliminary filtering (see Example 2 below).

 [Go doc](https://pkg.go.dev/github.com/vitali-fedulov/images3) for code reference.